 On 20 July 1911, local newspapers reported that Charles and Lizzie Bachman were once again hosts of a “Guild Tea” and picnic on the grounds of their West Fifth Street home in Ottumwa.
 A potluck affair to which attendees brought food for sharing, Trinity Episcopal parish members also enjoyed ice cream and musical entertainment.

 Death and Interment

-After a long full life, Charles Bachman passed away at the age of 72 in Ottumwa, Iowa on 22 August 1911.
+Just over a month later, after a long full life, Charles Bachman passed away at the age of 72 in Ottumwa, Iowa on 22 August 1911.
 His obituary in the 26 August edition of the Ottumwa Tri-weekly Courier described his passing as follows:

 Ottumwa lost another of its pioneer citizens when Charles Bachman died after a brief illness.
 Mr. Bachman came to Ottumwa in October, 1868, forty-three years ago this fall.
 He had answered the call to arms and from August, 1861 to July, 1866 gave his services in the time of the nation’s peril.
 Mr. Bachman was identified with Ottumwa business interests for almost half a century and stood high among his business associates.
 Modest and unassuming, a man of the strictest integrity, he won life-long friends to whom his death will cause deep sorrow.

 His remains were returned to Pennsylvania, and he was laid to rest at the Union-West End Cemetery in Allentown, Lehigh County Pennsylvania.
 His widow, Elizabeth (Renninger) Bachman, was the Administratrix of his estate, and was later laid to rest beside him, following her death in Allentown more than two decades later on 5 December 1935.